jasand-pereza/creative-market-project/README.md

  - PHP 7+
  - MySQL 5.7.2

+## Testing
+This project was tested against the latest versions of Safari, Firefox, Chrome and Edge.
+Mobile testing was done on an android mobile device.
+Due to the lack of tools available, I was not able to test with older versions of Internet Explorer or Apple devices.

 ### Project setup
 - First run `composer install`.
 - Add your .env file in the project's root folder.
 Replace the site name and database information with the appropriate environment info.